rvinas/nnn/README.md

         - `objectives.py`: Functions to be optimized by adjusting network's parameters.
     - `utils/`: Other utilities.
         - `plots.py`: Module with plotting tools.
 It contains a function to plot the classification boundaries of a 2d classifier, among others.
-        - `loss_grid.py`: Computation of the loss grid for a given neural network and objective function
+        - `loss_grid.py`: Computation of the loss grid for a given neural network and objective function.
     - `examples`: Simple instructive examples.
 See [nnn/examples/](./nnn/examples).
         - `a_greater_than_b.py`: Example demonstrating that a linearly separable dataset can be classified using a neural network without any hidden layer.
         - `a_aprox_b.py`: Example demonstrating that a non linearly separable dataset requires at least a hidden layer in order to classify samples correctly.